evgenyneu/js-evaluator-for-android/README.md

 ## Setup

-There are two ways your can add JSEvaluator to your project: 1) from a remote Maven repositorty and 2) from a local .aar or .jar file.
+There are two ways your can add JsEvaluator to your project:

+1. From a remote Maven repositorty.
+1. From a local .aar or .jar file.

 ### 1. Remove Maven repository

-Read Gradle/Maven setup instructions [jitpack.io page](https://jitpack.io/#evgenyneu/js-evaluator-for-android/)
+Read Gradle/Maven setup instructions on JsEvaluator [jitpack.io page](https://jitpack.io/#evgenyneu/js-evaluator-for-android/).

 ### 2. Setup from local .aar file